maxim5helopugin/Portfolio/README.md

 - Contains scripts for the initialization of the environment as well
 - Tested in SITL environment

-## Pacman Berkley Project
+## Pacman Berkeley Project
-- Solutions to the ai.berkley pacman project.
+- Solutions to the ai.berkeley pacman project.
 All the source code is taken directly from the ai.berkley website, and the blanks were filled in by me.
 To run a particular part, just run the autograder.py within the folder.
 - Part 1 : DFS, BFS, UCS, A* and heuristics
 - Part 2 : Reflex Agents, MiniMax, Alpha-Beta Pruning, Expectimax